CDRT/docs/bios/settings/thinkcenter/hard_disk_password.md

 <!-- MODEL: M70s disabled, M70q, M90 s & q enter -->

-One setting for each of the drives.
+One setting per drive.
 Total number of drives depends on model.

+All of the following passwords default to `Disabled`.

 A Hard Disk Password prevents unauthorized users from accessing the data from the hard disk.

 In addition to the User Password, a optional Master Password can be used to recover the disk if the user password is lost.

-**NOTE** If several disks are present, we recommend setting all Hard Disk Passwords to the same.
+**NOTE:** If several disks are present, we recommend setting all Hard Disk Passwords to the same.

 <!-- TODO: Is this really a good recommendation? -->

 ### M.2 Drive {Number} Password ###

+1. **Disabled** - Default.
+1. Single Password
+1. Dual Password (Admin + User)

 ### PCIe Drive {Number} Password ###

+1. **Disabled** - Default.
+1. Single Password
+1. Dual Password (Admin + User)

 ### SATA Drive {Number} Password ###

+1. **Disabled** - Default.
+1. Single Password
+1. Dual Password (Master + User)

 <br />